 Key Takeaways

-• Make daily and weekly cleaning a habit: A quick brush and spray after each cut, a deep clean weekly, and daily oiling are the foundation for keeping your tools in prime condition and delivering consistently sharp results.
+- Make daily and weekly cleaning a habit: A quick brush and spray after each cut, a deep clean weekly, and daily oiling are the foundation for keeping your tools in prime condition and delivering consistently sharp results.

-• Use the right products for proactive care: Professional-grade disinfectant sprays and clipper oil are non-negotiable for performance and hygiene.
+- Use the right products for proactive care: Professional-grade disinfectant sprays and clipper oil are non-negotiable for performance and hygiene.
 Combine this with proper storage to prevent accidental damage and extend the life of your clippers.

-• Listen to your clippers for warning signs: Unusual noises, excessive heat, or snagging hair are clear signals that something is wrong.
+- Listen to your clippers for warning signs: Unusual noises, excessive heat, or snagging hair are clear signals that something is wrong.
 Addressing these performance issues right away helps you make a smart call on whether to repair a part or invest in a new tool.

-Your Daily and Weekly Clipper Cleaning Checklist
+Your Go-To Clipper Cleaning Routine

 Think of your clippers as the engine of your craft.
 Like any high-performance tool, they need regular maintenance to run smoothly, deliver sharp results, and last for years.
 Sticking to a consistent cleaning schedule isn't just about hygiene; it's about protecting your investment and ensuring every client gets your best work.
 A little care goes a long way in preventing performance issues and keeping your tools in prime condition.
 Let's walk through a simple yet effective checklist you can easily incorporate into your daily and weekly routine.